pjf/pjf.github.io/depression/_posts/2013-08-02-impostor-syndrome-and-depression.md

 of your own work, but it also invalidates others who appreciate your accomplishments.
 It stops others from using you as a role model.
 It gets in the way of everyone being able to multiply the good that you're doing in the world.
-Denise Paolucci from Dreamwidth has a fantastic talk on Impostor Syndrome which I strongly encourage you to watch².
+Denise Paolucci from Dreamwidth has a
+[fantastic talk on Impostor Syndrome][impostor-denise] which I strongly encourage you to watch.

 And so this brings me to my admission for the day.
 For a while now I've been experiencing a very odd form of impostor syndrome.
 Rather than not feeling like